open-learning/git4ol/guide.md

 HEAD is now at 9da9f3c...
 Paragraphs, Headers, Blockquotes
 ```

-Let's add an empty file forr our student to provide feedback in and then `git add` it:
+Let's add an empty file for our student to provide feedback in and then `git add` it:

 ```shell
 author@shell:~/git4ol$ touch assignment.md